aniruddhamajumdar07-ux/Digital-Literacy/task-5-cybercrime/prevention-checklist.md

 * Report it on the website https://cybercrime.gov.in.
 * You can also call the National Cyber Crime Helpline at 1930 they are available 24 hours a day 7 days a week.

-**Quick Reminder:**
-Staying safe online is not hard to do.
-If you follow a simple rules you can protect your money and have peace of mind when you use UPI and do things online.

 **UPI and Financial Safety Tips:**
 * Do not use Wi-Fi when you are making UPI or online payments.